 And yet, there's one live-streaming frontier we've yet to fully breached — the deep sea.
 Communication through water isn't quite as simple as through air and space.

 Now, a new study shows that a type of aquatic internet can send data through light beams to allow divers to instantly stream footage from under the sea to the surface.

 With our current technology, divers use hand signals, radio, or acoustic or digital light signals to communicate.
 While these allow fairly effective communication, they have their limitations.

 Acoustic signals support long distances, but with a very limited data rate.
 Visible light can travel far and carry lots of data, the problem is that the narrow light beams require a clear line of sight between transmitters and receivers.
 Radio, meanwhile, can only carry data through short distances underwater.
-At the moment streaming video from under the sea simply isn't accessible.
+At the moment, wirelessly streaming video from under the sea simply isn't possible.